Sanitizing RV Fresh Water System - How to Sanitize Recreational Vehicle Water Tank

 Bill uses Chlorinating Concentrate (Sodium Dichloro-s-Triazinetricone or Sodium Dichlor for short).
 Sodium Dichlor contains 62% available chlorine.
 Compare that to household bleach which has something close to 3%.
 One pound of Sodium Dichlor is equal to 8 gallons of bleach!
 Also, household bleach contains other stuff, including a lot of salt, and that salt and other stuff is what causes the bad taste and why you have to flush the fresh water tank so well.

 Bill says it takes only 1 teaspoon of the concentrate per 100 gallons of water to initially sanitize the system.
 Remember to run water through all the faucets.
-After that, just a half teaspoon per 100 gallons with each refill will keep the tank fresh.
+It's okay to use the full teaspoon even on smaller tanks because you will be flushing the tank before adding the water you intend to drink but it seems wasteful.

-Like most of us, Bill travels with a near empty tank to reduce weight so when he arrives at park where he plans to stay for a while he drops a half teaspoon of the concentrate into the fill tube and fills his water tank.
+Like most of us, Bill travels with a near empty tank to reduce weight.
+So if he arrives at park where he plans to stay and they have well water, he drops a half teaspoon per 100 gallons of the concentrate into the fill tube and fills his water tank.
 This insures the system will always be sanitized.
+No, you do not have to flush again.
+It's the equivalent to drinking chlorinated city water.
+If you are filling your tank from a source that is already chlorinated then you don't need to add the concentrate.

 This is not a case where more is better.
 This stuff is concentrated and it's best to use just what Bill recommends.

-Because Chlorinating Concentrate is so highly concentrated you only need to carry a small container.
+Because Sodium Dichlor is so highly concentrated you only need to carry a very small container... buy the smallest container available.
 And it is dry crystals so there is less chance of a spill.
 However, because it is so concentrated it is highly corrosive so you do have to be careful how you store it and use it.
-You should be able to find Chlorinating Concentrate at any pool supplies or spa store.
-Bill says there are several brands to choose from.
+You should be able to find Sodium Dichlor (Chlorinating Concentrate) at any pool supplies or spa store.
+Bill says there are several brands to choose from but brand should not be a factor in your choice... it's all the same stuff.

 You may also want to read: RV Fresh Water System Care and Maintenance and RV Fresh Water System Accessories